gSchool/mcsp-sdc-sample/README.md

-# Full-Stack React Example

-This repo contains an example of a full-stack application with an express backend and a React frontend.

-It uses vite as the module bundler and dotenv for configuration.
-It's organized as a mono-repo using [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) which allows us to have our client and server in one repo.

-> **Note**: When you run `npm install` at the root, it will install all dependencies listed in `package.json`, `server/package.json`, and `client/package.json`.

-## Customizing the Template

-1. Create new repo using this one as a template.
-1. Pull that repo down.
-1. Update `./server/migration.sql` to the schema for your application.
+# SDC Sample Repo

+This repo contains examples of gathering metrics about your application's performance and can be helpful while working through SDC.

+## Included Examples

+### Bulk Inserting Data into Postgres

+In `server/bulk-insert.js`, there is an example of a script for bulk-inserting large amounts of data into a postgres database in an efficient way.
+It works by writing large amounts of data to a file and bulk-loading that file into the database using the `COPY` clause.

+### Running k6 Against Your API

+To run k6 load-testing benchmarks against your API, you first need to install k6 on your machine.
+You can do so by following the instructions [here](https://k6.io/docs/get-started/installation/).
+Once that is done, you should be able to run `k6 run server/benchmarking.js` and see your results.

 ## Development Setup

 1. Install dependencies: `npm install`
-1. Create your database: `createdb YOUR_DB`
+1. Create the database: `createdb todo`
-1. Run your migrations: `psql -f server/migration.sql YOUR_DB`
+1. Run your migrations: `psql -f server/migration.sql todo`
-1. Create your `.env` file: `cp .env.template .env`
-1. Add your info in `.env`
-1. Run the app: `npm run dev`

 ## Scripts